 There is no shortage of incident management systems available to businesses.
 Yet not all incident alerting systems are identical.
-Although some incident management systems may seem better than others at first, it is important for chief information security officers (CISOs) and other C-suite executives to evaluate all available options.
+Although some incident management systems may seem better than others at first, it is important for chief information officers (CIOs) and other C-suite executives to evaluate all available options.
 That way, these business leaders can select an incident management system that enables a company to avoid downtime, outages and other costly, time-intensive problems.

-PagerDuty workflows empower IT teams to escalate incidents triggered by events, such as a change in event status or the passage of a set amount of time.
+PagerDuty escalation policyand workflows empower IT teams to escalate incidents triggered by events, such as a change in event status or the passage of a set amount of time.
 However, PagerDuty does not allow IT teams to manage workflows in JIRA and other issue tracking platforms.
 And if IT team members cannot stay up to date about an incident, they may struggle to resolve the incident in a timely fashion.

 IT teams need an alert monitoring system that streamlines workflows.
 The ideal incident management system empowers IT team members to send JIRA notifications as soon as an incident occurs.
 Plus, when an incident is created, IT team members can use this system to open an issue with JIRA.
 When an incident is assigned, IT team members can leverage this system to update the issue status in JIRA, too.
 Lastly, when an incident is resolved, IT team members can utilize this system to close the incident in JIRA.

 On the other hand, businesses need an incident monitoring system that delivers SLA-based management.
 This system allows an IT team to define workflow timelines backward or forward from an incident’s SLA-mandated deadline.
-Furthermore, with this system in place, an IT team can set triggers to send reminders to team members based on the time before an SLA.
+With this system in place, an IT team can set triggers to send reminders to team members based on the time before an SLA.
 Or, an IT team can set triggers to notify a manager when an SLA is approaching or after an SLA passes.
 This enables a business to take control of its service levels and limit the risk of missed SLAs.

 PagerDuty provides pre-built templates to help IT teams speed up incident response.
 Yet the value of these templates is minimal, as they provide limited fields to define the time spent, workaround, cause, classification and other relevant incident information.
 As such, pre-built templates cannot serve as one-size-fits-all incident management solutions.